 The endoscopes transmit resolution and contrast to the monitor.
 The efficacy by which this occurs determines the more delicate aspects of the image.
-Resolution and contrast can be measured on an especially designed optical bench and expressed as modulation transfer function (MTF).
-If there is excessive glare in the picture, then contrast and resolution decrease.
-Distortions of the image can occur and if these lines seem to curve outward they are called barrel distortion.
-Field curvature occurs when there is improper focus of the center from other parts.
-Astigmatism can occur when some lines of different orientation are present in focus and others are not.
+Resolution and contrast can be measured on a especially designed optical bench and expressed as modulation transfer function (MTF).
+If there is excessive glare in the picture then contrast and resolution decrease.
+Distortions of the image can occur and if these lines seem to curve outwards they are called "barrel"